CA Intermediate Study Plan for September 2026 — Complete Month-wise Guide

 Frequently Asked Questions

-1. When should students start CA-Inter preparation for May 2026?
+1. When do I need to start my preparation for CA Inter September 2026?

-2. How many hours should students study daily?
+2. How many hours do I need to study for CA Inter?

-6. Can anyone pass the Chartered Accountant Intermediate on the first attempt?
+6. Is it possible to pass CA Intermediate on the first attempt?